 Give Your Emotions Space

-And every time they asked me if things are gonna get better I said yes they will.
+And every time they asked me if things were going to get better, I said, yes they will.
 In retrospect, I think this was a lie on my part.

-No matter what you do, how much money you have, where you come from, life is gonna hit your in your fucking face from time to time.
+No matter what you do, how much money you have, or where you come from, life is going to hit your in your fucking face from time to time.

-You will feel tired, and things are gonna be hard, people you love will stop loving you, family members you cherish will die, you will lose jobs that you care about, you will eventually lose your health and your life.
-Sorry to break this to you, but there no need for you having a pity party because everybody deals with stuff.
+You will feel tired, and things are gonna be hard, people you love will stop loving you, family members you cherish will die, you will lose jobs that you care about, and you will eventually lose your health and your life.
+Sorry to break this to you, but there no need for you to have a pity party because everybody deals with stuff.

-But aiming to be a mechanical man that is free from pain is so not gonna work folks.
+But, aiming to be a mechanical man that is free from pain is so not going to work folks.
 All emotions have their place.
-When you lose a person who was dear to you, it is normal to grief, even necessary.
+When you lose a person who was dear to you, it is normal to grieve, even necessary.

-Being ok with not being ok means that you are moving forward no matter what, even if you have to take a small time out, you will get your ass back in the game and grow through everything that life is throwing in your direction.
+Being ok with not being ok, means that you are moving forward no matter what, even if you have to take a short time out, you will get your ass back in the game and grow through everything that life is throwing in your direction.

 Being Ok With Not Being Ok

-So what happens if you are not ok with being not ok?
-If you don’t want to have certain emotions?
+So, what happens if you are not ok with being not ok?
+If you do not want to have certain emotions?

-I believe that the ability to stay in aversive states, to deal with pain and not run from it is a very good predictor to see if someone is going to live a happy life eventually.
+I believe that the ability to stay in aversive states, to deal with pain and not run from it, is an excellent predictor to see if someone is going to live a happy life eventually.

-Everybody can have a happy day if the sun is shining, money is coming in and life is just floating in the right direction.
-But acting in spite of circumstances is what really helps you to overcome stuff.
-To say yes, this is hard, and I don’t want to do it, but I do it anyway is what enables us to change the narrative and puts us in our powerplace.
+Everybody can have a happy day if the sun is shining, money is coming in, and life is just floating in the right direction, but acting despite circumstances, is what really helps you to overcome stuff.
+To say yes, this is hard, and I do not want to do it, but I do it anyway, is what enables us to change the narrative and puts us in our power place.

 I really believe that if you are reading this, whoever you are, you are going through something right now, because we all are.
 We all have an internal fight that nobody knows about.

-For me, I have a hard time right now, dealing with the idea that I am going to lose my father soon.
+For me, I am having a hard time right now dealing with the idea that I am going to lose my father soon.
 For you, it might be that you have to deal with a breakup, or that you have a job that you hate.

-It means that you if you want to work out and it is raining outside and you are tired, that you don’t get back in bed, but that you grab your rain jacket and go anyway.
+It means that if you want to work out and it is raining outside, and you are tired, that you do not get back into bed, but that you grab your rain jacket and go anyway.

-We are conditioned to teach our kids, that when it is raining it is bad weather, and we should not get out.
+We are conditioned to teach our kids that when it is raining, it is terrible weather, and we should not go out.
 Josh made it a habit with his son to celebrate every storm.
-Every time there is a snow or rain storm he goes out with his son and dances.
-In order to teach his son, that success is not dependent on perfect outside conditions.
+Every time there was a snow or rainstorm, he goes out with his son and dances to teach his son that success is not dependent on perfect outside conditions.

-This to me has a deep application for life.
-Everybody can be happy when our needs are being met when everybody is healthy when we have enough money, and peace around us.
-Being happy in spite of things happening around us is a completely different challenge.
+This, to me, is a deep application for life.
+Everybody can be happy when our needs are being met when everybody is healthy when we have enough money, and there is peace around us.
+Being happy despite things happening around us is an entirely different challenge.

-If you are reading this, and you are going through a rough stretch, it is key to understand that you are going to feel like this for a time.
-If something sucks, it is ok to go to your room and cry.
-But being ok with not being ok means, that you give even your undesired emotions, like grief a space to be.
+If you are reading this, and you are going through a rough stretch, it is vital to understand that you are going to feel like this for a time.
+If something sucks, it is ok to go to your room and cry, but being ok with not being ok, means that you give even your undesired emotions, like grief, a space to be.

-If you don’t do that, you will not only have undesired emotions, but also undesired behaviors.
-If you read this, I challenge you to look for patterns in your behavior that are born out of avoidance and not out of inspiration.
+If you do not do that, you will have not only undesired emotions but also undesired behaviours.
+If you read this, I challenge you to look for patterns in your behaviour that are born out of avoidance, and not out of inspiration.

-And even if you need a break from the pain, you are in charge of choosing what coping mechanism you choose.
+And even if you need a break from the pain, you are in charge of choosing what coping mechanism you use.
 You can get a break from your problems by getting completely smashed on a Friday, and sacrifice health for a break from your problems.
-But you also have the choice to get a break from your problems by doing sports, meditation, writing, talking about what burdens you with other people.
+Still, you also have the choice to get a break from your problems by doing sports, meditation, writing, or talking about what burdens you with other people.
 The choice is up to you.

 Thank you for reading.